What is Assessment & Therapy for ADHD?

-Inner Eastern Psychology offers both assessment and treatment for ADHD.
+Inner Eastern Psychology offers both assessment and treatment for ADHD (see below).
 Please contact our Support Team to learn more.

 ADHD in Adults